bhisaac/5eFP/5eFP-SRD-V0.1.md

 |**Damage**|1|LEVEL|1 + LEVEL|
 |**MAX Wounds**|1|2 + LEVEL|4 + LEVEL|

 **Minion.** Minions represent simple encounters.
-Monster encounters treat minions as creatures with minimal stats.
-Non-monster encounters use the minion designation to determine how difficult it is to overcome or influence an encounter.
+Monster encounters treat minions as creatures with minimal stats that can only sustain 1 point of damage.
+Non-monster encounters represent situations where PCs must meet a single challenge to overcome the encounter.
+Examples: a trap that does not reset or a simple skill challenge such as a locked door.
+While minion monster encounters are resolved in rounds, non-monster encounters may take several minutes to resolve.

 **Elite.** Elites represent advanced encounters.
 Monster encounters treat elites as creatures with advanced stats and features.
 Non-monster encounters represent situations where PCs must overcome adversity several times before achieving completion.
+Examples: convince a skeptical creature of something or gather clues.
+While elite monster encounters are resolved in rounds, non-monster elite encounters may take an hour to resolve.

 **Boss.** Bosses represent difficult encounters.
 Monster encounters treat bosses as creatures with advanced tactics benefiting from the presence of one or more minions.
 Non-monster encounters represent difficult situations where PCs must overcome challenging conditions several times while also dealing with some simultaneous minion encounters.
+Examples: attempt to sway the opinion of an adversary and its minions or put out a fire spreading through a village while rescuing trapped villagers.
+While boss monster encounters are resolved in rounds, non-monster boss encounters may take several hours to resolve.

 **Armor Class (AC).** If the PCs take action against an encounter resulting in a melee or ranged attack, they must hit an AC equal to this number to succeed.